iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 - Next, the callback function is called and the order of execution returns back to the original call
 - We then see the following printed: `'Finished my homework'`

 One cool thing about callbacks, you don't have to define the callback within the function call.
-They can be defined elsewhere:
+In the above example, we passed the entire function in our call to `doHomework`.
+However, callbacks can be defined elsewhere:

 ```jsx
 function doHomework(subject, callback) {